Gullies and drainage

 Road gullies are emptied and cleansed on a routine basis as part of our maintenance programme.
 This is carried out in accordance with the recommendations of the Code of Practice for Highway Maintenance.

-As part of the maintenance regime all road gullies are emptied and cleansed at least once a year, however areas which are known to have a particular problem with carriageway flooding, have the road gullies cleared on a more regular basis.
+As part of the maintenance regime all road gullies are emptied and cleansed every two years, however areas which are known to have a particular problem with carriageway flooding, have the road gullies cleared on a more regular basis.

 Gullies are colour coded to highlight when they were last cleared.
 Any gully marked with a cross has failed and shall be attended by our engineering team.